MahdiHajiabadi/GSCIS_TBUDS/README.md

 # UDS (Utility-Driven Graph Summarization)

-One of the state-of-the-art (lossless/lossy) utility-based graph summarization.
-You can read the paper [here](http://www.vldb.org/pvldb/vol12/p335-kumar.pdf)
+The state-of-the-art (lossless/lossy) utility-based graph summarization.
+You can read the paper [here](http://www.vldb.org/pvldb/vol12/p335-kumar.pdf) for more information.
+## How to run it?